225 Peachtree St, N.E.

 The following cases illustrate his civil RICO practice:

 Trustees of the Idaho Laborers Pension Fund v.
 Capital Consultants, Inc., CV-00-1338 (District of Oregon) – Mr. Deichert was a consultant to a consortium of plaintiff’s attorneys representing over 60 union pension and employee benefit plans in the Pacific Northwest.
-This was a classic labor racketeering scam by a corrupt money manager who misused the funds’ trust funds.
+This was a classic labor racketeering scam by a corrupt money manager who misused the funds’ trust assets.
 The scheme involved bribes, kickbacks, false financial statements, and money laundering.
 The total fraud loss exceeded $360 million.
 Mr. Deichert coordinated the internal investigation, was an advocate for the victims during the criminal prosecution and restitution proceedings, drafted federal civil RICO allegations for the complaint, and was involved in a mediation before a Senior Judge for the U.S. Court of Appeals for the Ninth Circuit.
-In 2002, the trial court approved a $140 million settlement by the defendants facing RICO liability.
+In 2002, a district court Judge approved a $140 million settlement by the defendants facing RICO liability.

 Douglas Asphalt Co. v.
 Qore, Inc., et. al., CV 2-06-229 (Southern District of Georgia) – The State of Georgia appointed Mr. Deichert as a Special Assistant Attorney General to defend eight Department of Transportation (DOT) employees, including the Commissioner, in a federal civil RICO case.
 The complaint alleged the employees conspired to destroy the company by wrongly denying DOT highway construction contracts.
 Losses in the case exceeded $100 million.
 Mr. Deichert and the firm successfully defended the case, winning a Motion to Dismiss.